 You’ve got three main options for dropshipping website management and infrastructure, all of which involve integrating a third-party tool.
 You can use one of the leading e-commerce platforms, like BigCommerce or Shopify, or you can use WordPress.

 BigCommerce is best known as a powerful e-commerce platform for businesses of every size, but it’s also got some robust blogging functionality built right in.
 You can also add your WordPress blog as a subdomain.

 And if you thought e-commerce was complicated, then you’ve been reading the wrong websites.
-BigCommerce makes it very easy to set up your store to accept credit cards, even if you have never taken card payments before.
+BigCommerce and premium BigCommerce themes makes it very easy to set up your store to accept credit cards, even if you have never taken card payments before.

 You can sell on Facebook, Pinterest, Instagram, Amazon, and eBay, and the beauty of it is the simplicity; no logging into separate accounts because it’s all on your BigCommerce dashboard.

 Selling is only half of your e-commerce business, though.
 You also need simple access to companies like AliExpress who will supply you with the goods to sell.
 BigCommerce offers some critical add-ons in this regard, such as their AliExpress dropshipping plugin and a custom t-shirt printing plugin that make it especially useful for dropshipping businesses specializing in many niches.